tonic-team/tonic.site/content/Installation/template_repository/index.md

 - you may change the name of the repository

 The .gitmodules files needs to be corrected by hand at this point.
 The `URL` entry will not be correct.
-You need to modify it with `..\template_01-06_dissemination` and so on. change every slash into `-`.
+You need to modify it with `../template_01-06_dissemination` and so on. change every slash into `-`.

+## Add scripts

+You may want to add scripts for the udpates of repositories, see the [script section of this website](/tooling/synchronisationscripts/) and directly the github page at https://github.com/tonic-team/synchronisation_scripts

+DO NOT USE the scripts to push the template, as scripts usually add other elements (extra submodules for example) you do not want here.

 ## Manual additions

-You may want to add extra information and readme files, especially in the newly created submodules (the one with no -f above).
+You may want to add extra information and readme files, especially in the newly created submodules (the one with no `-f` above).

-If you want 001_analysiscode to be git only (no git-annex at all),
 ## Push data

 you will first need to save changes `datalad save -r -m "template created"`